How to Negotiate Salary for Your Next Career Move

 Make Talk points

-Time spent preparing for any negotiation is always well spent.
-You’ll be more confident in presenting your case if you are prepared with a specific set of talk points that you have outlined prior to the time.
+Time spent preparing for any negotiation is always time well spent.
+You’ll be much more confident in presenting your case if you have a set of talking points outlined before the deadline.

-Here are some instances of things that you might consider during your salary negotiation:
+Here are a few ideas of things you might consider when negotiating your salary:

 - Experience gained through years of relevant work